rjwhite/Perl-voip.ms/README.md

     % black-list --note 'Bad Evil Dudes' --hangup --filterid 12345 416-555-1212

-This will print all data about each DID's, with tyhe phone-number preceded by the (sub)account-name
+This will print all data about each DID, with the phone-number preceded by the (sub)account-name

     % get-did-info --account --all